 Assistance Listings Expenditure Detail

-NLF: AEL grant recipients must be aware that federal Assistance Listings—formerly Catalog of Federal Domestic Assistance (CFDA)—information is available in the CDER system’s Contract Funding Summary Report, which provides cumulative-to-date TWC cash draw disbursements under a grant award by federal Assistance Listings Number.
+NLF: AEL grant recipients must be informed that federal Assistance Listings—formerly Catalog of Federal Domestic Assistance (CFDA)—information is available in the CDER system’s Contract Funding Summary Report, which provides cumulative-to-date TWC cash draw disbursements under a grant award by federal Assistance Listings Number.
 The report uses “00.000” to indicate TWC cash draw disbursements of state general revenue.
 AEL grant recipients may email TWC’s Accounting and Financial Reporting Services at cager@twc.texas.gov with questions about the report.

 Continuing Requirements

-NLF: Under the terms of each grant award, after award closeout AEL grant recipients must continue to comply with the following:
+NLF: Under the terms of each grant award, after award closeout, AEL grant recipients must continue to comply with the following:

 The right of TWC and other oversight entities to disallow costs and recover funds based on a later audit or other review